martin-beran/fpga/README.md

 - Implementation is intended for a development kit containing Altera Cyclone IV EP4CE6E22C8N

+Projects often share libraries.
+Changes in a library needed by a project could break other projects.
+Therefore, for each project `PROJ` there is tag `stable_PROJ` that marks the latest version of the project known not to be negatively affected by changes in other projects.

 ## lib

 Libraries intended to be used in multiple other projects.
 Individual libraries